analogpotato/analogpotato/README.md

 ### Hi there 👋

 I just initialized this, I will have to get it updated and working soon!

-In the meantime, check out
+In the meantime, check out:

 - www.frankefoster.com for my personal site and resume
 - @frankefoster for my Twitter handle